KI7MT/wspr-analytics/docs/index.md

 The goal of this project is to provide a set of tools to download, manage, transform and query WSPR DataSets using modern [Big Data][] frameworks.

-## Documentation

-Each folder will contain a seris of `README` files that explain the content, and where warrented, usage.
-Additionally, project documentation website can be used for more extensive and exhaustinve explination of the project and its contence.

-* [WSPR Analytics Docs][] - bookmark this location for future reference

 ## Folder Descriptions

 Several frameworks are used in this repository.
 The following matrix provides a short description